C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

 For each, collect:
 - 3 articles published before (anticipation), during (description) and after (comments, consequences) the event,
-- For the digital sources: search for 3 articles commemorating this event 10, 20 and 100 years after.
+- Search for 3 articles commemorating this event 10, 20 and 100 years after.

 - Complete the tables in your template.